emacs-mirror/emacs/mps/manual/source/guide/lang.rst

 Objects are never freed, because it is necessary to prove that they are :term:`dead` before their memory can be :term:`reclaimed`.
-To prove that they are dead, we need a :term:`tracing <trace>` :term:`garbage collector`.
-Which the MPS will provide.
+To prove that they are dead, we need a :term:`tracing <trace>` :term:`garbage collector`, which the MPS will provide.

 .. index::